Billionaire oil magnate funded travel by Lev Parnas

 About a week later, Parnas seemed to complain to Sargeant that a trip he planned, and apparently billed to Sargeant, had been canceled.
 Parnas said he was about to meet with Giuliani and indicated the cancelation would interrupt his plans to hold meetings “on Saturday in Vienna.”

-“Just getting very expensive flying you guys everywhere LEV,” Sargeant responded.
+“Just getting expensive flying u guys everywhere LEV,” Sargeant responded.

 It is not clear if Parnas traveled to Vienna on this occasion or who he planned to meet.
 But in June, Parnas met in Vienna with Firtash, a Ukrainian gas magnate who is under house arrest there while he fights extradition to the United States, where he faces federal bribery charges.
 Parnas told MSNBC’s Rachel Maddow on Tuesday that in that meeting, he had urged Firtash to agree to a deal: Firtash would hire two Trump allies, Joe diGenova and Victoria Toensing, a husband-and-wife legal team, who would use their ties to Attorney General William Barr to get Firtash’s case dropped.
 In exchange, Firtash would help dig up dirt in Ukraine on Trump’s political foes.